Phil Maton: Minor leagues

+Major leagues

 On June 11, 2017, Maton was called up by the Padres after Jake Esch was designated for assignment.
 Maton remained with the big league club for the rest of the season, pitching in a middle relief role.
 He finished the season with a 4.19 ERA and 46 strikeouts in 43 innings over 46 games.

 Maton started 2018 with Triple-A El Paso, but was quickly recalled to the majors when Wil Myers went to the disabled list on April 4.
 On May 13, Maton went to the DL with a strained lat and returned to the team on June 21 after a rehab assignment.
 He was quickly optioned to Triple-A on June 24, but recalled again on July 9 after posting a sub-1.00 WHIP in six appearances in El Paso.
 Maton stayed with the Padres for the remainder of the year, again pitching in middle relief.
 For the season, he had a 4.37 ERA and 55 strikeouts in 471/3 innings.
 Maton's walk rate rose in 2018, and he was less effective after returning from his injury, posting a 0.56 ERA in his 16 innings before going on the DL and a 6.32 ERA with the Padres afterwards.